C3BI-pasteur-fr/CoreGeneBuilder/README.md

 1.Move to data directory:
 ~~~~
-# if you run coregenebuilder on IFB cloud:
+# if you run coregenebuilder on the IFB cloud :
 $ cd /root/mydisk
 $ mkdir cg_analysis_ex
 ~~~~